 Life is already hard, to begin with.

-Or you already knew what to buy and simply get it.
+Or you already knew what to buy.

 It was a lot of work to decide what to watch next.